Persepolis: The Hadish Palace

-The Hadish Palace of Xerxes is one of palaces at Persepolis.
-It's located on the east of the Palace of H (Artaxerxes I).
-The palace occupies the highest level of terrace and stands on the living rock.
+The Hadish Palace of Xerxes is one of the palaces at Persepolis.
+It is located east of Palace H (of Artaxerxes I).
+The palace occupies the highest level of the terrace and stands on the living rock.
 The inscriptions of the palace attest that the building was built by order of Xerxes.
-It covers an area of 2550 square meters (40*55 meters).
-A double staircase on the west leads to courtyard of the Tachara chateau and another staircase on the northeast connects to courtyard of the Council Hall.
+It covers an area of 2,550 square metres (40 × 55 metres).
+A double staircase on the west leads to the courtyard of the Tachara, and another staircase on the northeast connects to the courtyard of the Council Hall.